 - A. There is a movement that is centered in "vineyard churches" that claim to break the "traditions" of the past and make "worship" the focus of the assemblies. - 1.
 When this movement speaks of "worship" they mean specialized teams of singers and performers.
 Choirs, bands and plays make up most of what is done in these groups.
 Surveys are taken to find out what men desire. - 2.
 I was listening to a denominational broadcast this week where an older preacher talked about the beginning of this movement and how it become the norm. - a.
 He saw that the songs shifted from an emphasis of the nature of God and approaching Him to an expression of how the "worshipper" felt! - b.
 He maintained that most of the songs were very shallow at best. - c.
 The "preaching" was limited to a very short talk of little Bible depth. - 3.
 Today most churches now have separate services for "traditional" and "contemporary" worship.
-The house church movement imbibes this spirit also. - B. There have been several "house churches" in recent years begin from faithful churches. - 1.
-The appeal of these groups is a man centered pride filled spirit. - 2.
+The house church movement imbibes this spirit also. - B. There have been several "house churches" in recent years begin from faithful churches through the influence of LaGard Smith's writings.
+It has a similar focus. - 1.
+The "rigid-rules" of our "traditional" assemblies are discarded for a more casual interpersonal exchange and dialogue. - 2.
 In Bowling Green Kentucky several FC students have been pulled into the movement.
-Churches have also started in Alabama. - 3.
-These groups observe the Lord's Supper as a meal.
+Recently a friend's daughter had to change roommates because her previous roommate was pulled into this movement.
+Her new roommate had the same experience as well. - 3.
+These groups observe the Lord's Supper in a more personal context like you would a meal. - 4.
+You will see few of these students ever coming back to faithful churches.
+These house churches are "half-way houses" to denominationalism.